Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 Anyone that has run a small business can understand this problem.
 Rent in the poorer parts of town are a lot less; rent in shopping centers with lots of parking and next to major roads is a lot more.

 For those vets who bought their land in a great location and have built their own clinics, there is always the chance to avoid taxes and sell that land for a profit, then retire or move somewhere else.

 This is not something you see on your bill, but it is there.
-If your vet bills are too high, one alternative is to load your dogs up in the car and drive away from the urban area you live.
-Vets that live futher out in the country, where land values are low, are more likely to be less expensive.
+If your vet bills are too high, one alternative is to load your dogs up in the car and drive away from the urban area you live in.
+Vets that live further out in the country, where land values are low, are more likely to be less expensive.

 3. Medications and Materials